SymbolixAU/colourvalues/README.md

 ## Do I have to use the in-built palettes?

-No, you can use your own specified as a matrix of red, gree, blue columns in the range \[0,1\]
+No, you can use your own specified as a matrix of red, green and blue columns in the range \[0,255\]

 ``` r
 n <- 100